Chirping sounds lead airport officials to bag filled with smuggled parrot eggs

 He told the officer there were 29 eggs, and that he did not have documentation to transport the birds, according to the complaint.

 Wu was arrested, and on May 5 pleaded guilty to charges of smuggling birds into the United States.
-He faces up to 20 years in prison when sentenced on Aug.
+He faces up to 20 years in prison when he’s sentenced Aug.
 1.

 A lawyer who could speak on his behalf was not listed on court records, but Wu told investigators through a Mandarin interpreter that a friend had paid him to travel from Taiwan to Nicaragua to pick up the eggs.
 He denied knowing what kind of birds they were.